drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 summary: |
   In May I wrote about my favorite IDE's.
   As a result of that post, I was asked to join Posits private beta-testers for their new IDE, Positron.
-  Despite being on sick leave, I could not say no, I really wanted to try it out.
-  Now Positron is out of private beta, so go on a ride with me as I explore Positron, and see if it can replace my current favorite IDE's.
+  Now Positron is out of private beta, so let's see if it can replace my current favorite IDE's.
 editor_options:
   markdown:
     wrap: sentence
 ---

-[Positron](images/https://github.com/posit-dev/positron?tab=readme-ov-file) is a clone of Visual Studio Code (VScode), but with a focus on data science.
+[Positron](images/https://github.com/posit-dev/positron?tab=readme-ov-file) is a clone of Visual Studio Code (VScode), but tweaks for data science.
 I think this was a smart move by Posit's team.
 VScode is a great IDE, and it's free, open-source, and cross-platform, and it has so many developers on board already, and has an extensive library of extensions.
-Most of these extensions are also available to Positron, which is a huge advantage!
+Many of these extensions are also available to Positron, which is a huge advantage!

 ## Comparison